Are you thinking of getting a folder-gluer packer or automating the end of line process in your folding-gluing department?

 Packing personnel collecting boxes on a conveyor behind a folder-gluer.

 Your folding and gluing process is the core component of your production.
-In other words, pushing your gluer to its maximum capacity should be your primary concern when thinking of automating your end of line process.
+In other words, maximizing your folder-gluer’s productivity should be your primary concern when thinking of automating your end of line process.

 For example, when setting a complex box on the folder-gluer, it would take time to tune your gluer until you’ve reached a good production and consistency level.